elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-assumptions-be-avoided-in-survey-question-formulation.md

 url: /learn/education-studies/questions/how-can-assumptions-be-avoided-in-survey-question-formulation
 score: -1.0
 related_article1:
-    id: 165008
+    id: 164995
-    title: How is election forecasting conducted using survey data?
+    title: >-
+        What are the best practices for structuring questions in a questionnaire to maintain a logical flow?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-election-forecasting-conducted-using-survey-data
+    url: /learn/education-studies/questions/what-are-the-best-practices-for-structuring-questions-in-a-questionnaire-to-maintain-a-logical-flow
 related_article2:
-    id: 165003
+    id: 164998
-    title: How does demographic analysis of age and gender contribute to understanding survey results?
+    title: >-
+        How do face-to-face interviews differ from telephone surveys in terms of data collection effectiveness?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-demographic-analysis-of-age-and-gender-contribute-to-understanding-survey-results
+    url: /learn/education-studies/questions/how-do-facetoface-interviews-differ-from-telephone-surveys-in-terms-of-data-collection-effectiveness
 related_article3:
-    id: 165002
+    id: 165000
-    title: What methods can be used to draw conclusions from data analysis?
+    title: >-
+        Explain the importance of measurement scales in statistical analysis.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-methods-can-be-used-to-draw-conclusions-from-data-analysis
+    url: /learn/education-studies/questions/explain-the-importance-of-measurement-scales-in-statistical-analysis
 related_article4:
-    id: 165005
+    id: 164999
-    title: What are the differences between experimental design and observational studies in research methodology?
+    title: >-
+        What are the different types of statistical variables, and how do they impact data analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-differences-between-experimental-design-and-observational-studies-in-research-methodology
+    url: /learn/education-studies/questions/what-are-the-different-types-of-statistical-variables-and-how-do-they-impact-data-analysis
 related_article5:
-    id: 165007
+    id: 165001
-    title: What are the key components of public opinion surveys in political polling?
+    title: >-
+        How can patterns be identified in data interpretation, and why is this important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-public-opinion-surveys-in-political-polling
+    url: /learn/education-studies/questions/how-can-patterns-be-identified-in-data-interpretation-and-why-is-this-important
 ---

 &nbsp;